smikhalevski/doubter/README.md

 ## `record`

-Constrain values of a dictionary-like object:
+Constrain keys and values of a dictionary-like object:

 ```ts
 d.record(d.number())